 Text - 3:13

-Instruction #7, v13-17.
+Instruction #7, "Whoever wishes to be wise cannot be contentious, v13-17.
 "Whoever wishes to be wise cannot be contentious, for if he is contentious, his is an earthly and not a heavenly wisdom, since heavenly wisdom is peace-loving", Dibelius.
-James' words apply to all believers, but he may well have in mind the worldly-wise teachers of the church and calls.
+James' words apply to all believers, but he may well have in mind the worldly-wise teachers of the church.
 He calls on them to set aside words and replace them with deeds.
 True wisdom will issue in deeds of humility, and it is true wisdom that should be exhibited in the fellowship of believers, rather than the power of secular oratory.
 The humility that James speaks of may be that of brokenness in the sight of God, but given the context, it is more likely gentleness, as opposed to pride and boastfulness.

-deixatw (deiknumi) aor. imp. "let him show" - let him demonstrate, prove / explain, make clear [out of good lifestyle his works].
-The sense is probably more like "reveal the character of", rather than "demonstrate / give proof of / evidence of" it, ie. "reveal" rather than "prove".
+deixatw (deiknumi) aor. imp. "let him show" - let him demonstrate, prove / explain, make clear.
+The sense is probably more like "reveal the character of", rather than "demonstrate / give proof of / evidence of" it, ie., "reveal" rather than "prove".
 "Then your lives will be an example of ...", Phillips.

-"it" - This is somewhat misleading, since is the wise man supposed to show "it", namely, that he is wise?
-The idea that the wise man should prove his wisdom by his good life and/or reveal it in humility, may be present, so Dibelius, but it is not actually what James says.
+"it" - This addition to the text is somewhat misleading.
+Is the wise man supposed to show "it", namely, that he is wise?
+The idea that the wise man should prove his wisdom by his good life and / or reveal it in humility, may be present, so Dibelius, but it is not actually what James says.
 Rather, the wise man should show [out of good lifestyle] "his works".
-Something like "let him evidence, in the good of his life, works", ie. rather than sprouting wisdom, how about doing it!!!
+Something like "let him evidence, in the good of his life, works", ie., rather than sprouting wisdom, how about doing it!!!
 The idea is probably parallel to James' claim that "faith without works is a dead thing".

 ek + gen. "by" - out of, from.
 Sometimes with an instrumental sense, expressing means, so "by good conduct", but source / origin is the more likely sense, "from a good life ...", NJB.